Allegheny-Computer-Science-312-F2020/finalproject-Nathandloria/writing/report.md

 **Research Questions**:
 ---
-Is there a correlation between GDP per capita and infant mortality rate in this data set?
+Is there a correlation between GDP per capita and infant mortality rate?
 ---
 Query 1:
 ```